 - 2.8 Our assessment of risk may not always be the same as a landlord's own detailed assessment of the risks it faces.
+Risk-based regulation is a way for us to prioritise our resources and plan how to engage with landlords through further scrutiny, engagement and intervention. - 2.9 The main risks we consider are: - poor outcomes for tenants, people who are homeless and other service users - poor quality or safety of tenants' homes

+For RSLs, we also consider:

-Risk-based regulation is a way for us to prioritise our resources and plan how to engage with landlords through further scrutiny, engagement and intervention. - 2.9 The main risks we consider are: - poor outcomes for tenants, people who are homeless and other service users - poor quality of tenants' homes and investment failures - poor financial performance and management (for RSLs only) - poor governance (for RSLs only). - 2.10 We publish an Engagement Plan for each landlord.
-Each Plan sets out the information we require from the landlord, what it needs to do, and how and why we will engage with it. - 2.11 For local authorities, we work through the risk assessment process with our partner scrutiny bodies, to consider the full range of scrutiny activity for each local authority.
-More information on this is set out in the Joint Code of Practice.
+- poor financial performance and management - poor governance - 2.10 We publish an Engagement Plan for each landlord.
+Each Plan sets out the information we require from the landlord, what it needs to do, and how and why we will engage with it. - 2.11 For local authorities, we work through the risk assessment process with our partner scrutiny bodies, participating in the Scrutiny Coordination Group led by Audit Scotland, to consider the full range of scrutiny activity for each local authority.
+More information on this is set out by Audit Scotland on its website.